monami-nishio/play_functional_connectivity/README.md

-# Developmental links between pretend play and brain network integration
+# Developmental links between play behavior and brain network integration

 ## About
 This repository contains the code and data supporting the study *"Developmental links between play behavior and brain network integration"* submitted on *BioArxiv*.